fabric/fabric/sites/docs/upgrading.rst

 Why upgrade?
 ============

-While this is not a replacement for the detailed lists in the next section, we'd like to call out, in no particular order, some specific improvements in Fabric 2 that might make it worth your time to make the jump.
+While this is not a replacement for the detailed lists later in the document, we'd like to call out, in no particular order, some specific improvements in Fabric 2 that might make it worth your time to make the jump.